| FUN-Start

 balsa blocks.
 In conjunction with wing dowels use rubber bands stretched

-- Fit balsa block at front and rear of wing, plus block at fuselage
+over top of fuselage to position sides correctly.
+Use set square for final vertical alignment.
+Fit balsa block at front and rear of wing, plus block at fuselage

 bottom under wing trailing edge (TE).
 DO NOT GLUE DOWELS, they are easier

-- Fit nose former and join fuselage at tail.
+to remove after an arrival!
+Fit nose former and join fuselage at tail.
 Fit ply tail seat.
 If

-- Fit ply fuselage bottom forward of wing TE and ply top at nose, forward
+tailseat has bulged during die-cutting fit with bulge pointing inwards.
+Fit ply fuselage bottom forward of wing TE and ply top at nose, forward

-- Spray with impact adhesive, one side of fuselage and one EPP foam
+of hatch.
+Spray with impact adhesive, one side of fuselage and one EPP foam

 side and allow a couple of minutes for solvent to evaporate.
 Fit foam